Profits up at Facebook, no impact from privacy scandal - Journal du Cameroun

 “Facebook has already essentially maxed out its penetration in the US,” she said.

-Facebook also announced Wednesday that its board of directors has authorized the buyback of an additional $9 billion worth of shares, raising its repurchase plan to $15 billion.
+Facebook also announced Wednesday that its board of directors had authorized the buyback of an additional $9 billion worth of shares, raising its repurchase plan to $15 billion.

 – Regulators take aim –

-Facebook announced last week it would begin rolling out changes to how it handles private data to comply with forthcoming EU rules, with European residents seeing the measures first.
+Facebook announced last week it would begin rolling out changes to how it handles private data to comply with forthcoming EU rules.

 The European Parliament last week demanded Zuckerberg appear in person to answer questions about the Cambridge Analytica scandal, rejecting his offer to send a more junior executive in his place.

-The EU is introducing tough new data protection rules, which Facebook has said it will comply with.
+The EU in May is introducing tough new General Data Protection Regulation rules, which Facebook has said it will apply to its platform globally.

+Facebook chief financial officer David Wehner said use of the social network might ebb slightly in Europe due to GDPR, but executives were confident its ad business was on firm footing since the rules affect its competitors as well.

+“We believe we can continue to build a great ads business while protecting the privacy of people who use Facebook,” Wehner said.